Exporting data from a local Bitwarden vault without knowing the master password

 ***Don't panic!
 Your data is secure as long as an attacker doesn't have physical access to your machine.
 Once an attacker has physical access to a machine, virtually no software protection can mitigate access of data.***

-This bypass requires you to have enabled an alternate 'unlocking method', either with a PIN or with Windows Hello (Biometrics/Fingerprint).
+This bypass requires you to have enabled an alternate 'unlocking method', either with a [PIN ](https://bitwarden.com/help/unlock-with-pin/)or with [Windows Hello (Biometrics/Fingerprint)](https://bitwarden.com/help/biometrics/).&#x20;

 1. Unlock the vault using either PIN or Biometrics